Skip to Content

 Leadership and Service

-• founding OPA’s Psychologists in the Legal System (PALS) Network in 2019
+• Founder, OPA Psychologists in the Legal System (PALS) Network (2019)

-• serving as co-chair on the Canadian Psychological Association Criminal Justice Section taskforce from 2023-2025
+• Co-Chair, Canadian Psychological Association Criminal Justice Section Task Force (2023–2025)

 Professional Memberships

-Dr. Goldenson is also a member of multiple professional organizations including:
+Dr. Goldenson is a member of several professional organizations, including:

-• the Canadian Association of Psychologists in Disability Assessment
+• Canadian Association of Psychologists in Disability Assessment

-• the American Psychological Association Division 41 -American Psychology-Law Society
+• American Psychological Association, Division 41 (American Psychology–Law Society)

-• the International Association of Forensic Mental Health Services
+• International Association of Forensic Mental Health Services

 *Dr. Goldenson’s CV is available upon request.